Mouride Order: Baye Fall

 One famous disciple of Bamba, Ibrahima Fall, was known for his dedication to God and considered work as a form of adoration.
 Fall was the one to introduce the conduct with which a disciple should interact with his Shaykh, based on the example of the Sahabas and concepts presented in the 49th chapter of the Quran Al-Hujurat.
 Ibrahima Fall was responsible for guiding many of Bamba's more eccentric followers and new converts to Islam.
 His followers were the precursor to a subgroup of the Mouride brotherhood today referred to as the Baye Fall (Baay Faal), many of whom substitute hard labor and dedication to their marabout for the usual Muslim pieties.

 Sheikh Ibrahima Fall was one of the first of Amadou Bamba's disciples and one of the most illustrious.
 He catalysed the Mouride movement and led all the labour work in the Mouride brotherhood.
 Fall reshaped the relation between Mouride talibes (disciples) and their guide, Amadou Bamba.
-Fall instituted the culture of work among Mourides with his concept of Dieuf Dieul, ("you reap what you sow").
+Fall instituted the culture of work among Mourides with his concept of Dieuf Dieul ("you reap what you sow").
 Ibra Fall helped Amadou Bamba to expand Mouridism, in particular with Fall's establishment of the Baye Fall movement.
 For this contribution, Serigne Fallou, the second Caliph (leader) after Amadou Bamba, named him "Lamp Fall" (the light of Mouridism).
-In addition, Ibrahima Fall earned the title باب المريدين Bab al-Murīdīna, "Gate of the Mourides."
+In addition, Ibrahima Fall earned the title Bab al-Murīdīna (باب المريدين).

-The members of the Baye Fall dress in colorful ragged clothes, wear their hair in dreadlocks which are called ndiange ("strong hair"), which they decorate usually with homemade beads, wire or string.
-They also carry clubs, and act as security guards in the annual Grand Magal pilgrimages to Touba.
-Women usually are covered in draping coverings including their heads and occasionally are known to wear highly decorative handmade jewelry made from household or natural items.
-In modern times the hard labor is often replaced by members roaming the streets asking for financial donations for their marabout.
+The members of the Baye Fall dress in colorful ragged clothes, wear their hair in dreadlocks which are called ndiange ("strong hair"), which they usually decorate with homemade beads, wire, or string.
+They also carry clubs and act as security guards in the annual Grand Magal pilgrimages to Touba.
+Women usually are covered in wrappers, including their heads, and occasionally are known to wear highly decorative handmade jewelry made from household or natural items.
+In modern times, hard labor is often replaced by members roaming the streets asking for financial donations for their marabout.
 Several Baye Fall are talented musicians.
 A prominent member of the Baye Fall is the Senegalese musician Cheikh Lô.

 Beliefs

 The Three Pillars of Mouridism

-Cheikh Ahmadou Bamba taught the Three Pillars of Mouridism:
+Sheikh Ahmadou Bamba taught the Three Pillars of Mouridism: